2i2c-org/infrastructure/docs/howto/manage-alerts/index.md

 In addition to [](#uptime-checks), we also have a set of alerts that are configured in support deployments using [](#topic/jsonnet).

+## Paging

+We don't have an on-call rotation currently, and nobody is expected to respond outside working hours.
+Hence, we don't really currently have paging alerts.

+However, we may temporarily mark some alerts to page specific people during ongoing incidents that have not been resolved yet.
+This is usually done to monitor a temporary fix that may or may not have solved the issue.
+By adding a paging alert, we buy ourselves a little peace of mind - as long as the page is not firing, we are doing ok.

+Alerts should have a label named `page` that can be set to the pagerduty of whoever should be paged for that alert.

 ## Configuration

 We use the [Prometheus alert manager](https://prometheus.io/docs/alerting/latest/overview/) to set up alerts that are defined in the `helm-charts/support/values.jsonnet` file.